enpuyou/README/README.md

 - :electric_plug: Learning about ML, React.js, Node.js, and audio processing (or just some random things).
 - :musical_keyboard: Trying to learn jazz improv.
 - :tv: Recently interested in digital journalism.
-- :headphones: I run a instagram playlist [account](https://www.instagram.com/emacvault/?hl=en) if you would like to listen to some new music weekly.
+- :headphones: I run an instagram playlist [account](https://www.instagram.com/emacvault/?hl=en) if you would like some weekly new music.
 - :page_facing_up: See my [resume](https://enpuyou.netlify.app/static/resume-c9961bc0a3dd2a84517bdc486dec9118.pdf) to get more info.
 - :email: Reach me at youenpu@gmail.com